-Following jury trial, the Superior Court denied State's motion for directed verdict, entered jury
+Following jury trial, the Superior Court denied State's motion for directed verdict, entered jury verdict in favor of owner, and awarded attorney's fees and costs to owner.
+State appealed.

 As matters of first impression, the Supreme Court of Alaska held that: